I am a trained reflexologist. Several years ago, I used reflexology as my only pain relief during a root canal.

-- Whilst the pulsing is happening, you may also start to experience sensations around your tooth.
-You may get a tingly feeling, or a cooling sensation very similar to that from a dental anesthetic injection.
+- While the pulsing is happening, you may also start to experience sensations around your tooth.
+You may get a tingly or cooling sensation similar to that from a dental anesthetic injection.
 This is all normal.
-In fact the pain should just drain away.
+In fact, the pain should just drain away.

 - Please don't stop holding the two points.

 Normally you will stay pain-free for quite a while.
 Sometimes the pain clears altogether and does not come back.
-Depending on the cause of the tooth problem, however, the pain may well come back.
+However, the pain may come back depending on the cause of the tooth problem.
 You can just repeat the process again to relieve the pain.

 Of course, pain is usually an indicator that something is not right in the body, and it is advisable to seek the opinion of your dentist if you are getting recurring pain.
 The advice for pain relief is just that, for pain relief.
 This advice is no substitute for getting necessary dental work done.

 Locating the Reflex Points Associated With the Teeth

 A dental chart is divided into four quadrants, two upper and two lower, each with eight teeth.

 Reflexology interprets this as left and right sides and upper and lower jaws.
 The reflexes for the whole mouth can be found on the two thumbs on either side of the first knuckle joint.
 It is possible to pick up the general area by choosing the hand on the same side of the body as the pain and gently massaging either the thumb area associated with the upper jaw (nearest the nail bed) or the thumb area associated with the lower jaw (on the palm side of the knuckle).